lrgresearch/gpaw-tools/README.md

   You can put ASE Atoms object in to your config file and therefore can use it like an input file.
 As an example please note the example at: `examples\Bulk-aluminum` folder.

  #### As a stand alone script
- * Change the parameters from related lines for each simulation OR create a config file (as you can see in examples) once and use `-c` argument.
+ * Change the parameters from related lines for each simulation OR create an input file (as you can see in examples) once and use `-i` argument.
- * If you want to use CIF files for structure, use `-i` argument like `gpawsolve.py -i structurefile.cif`.
+ * If you want to use CIF files for structure, use `-g` argument like `gpawsolve.py -g geometryfile.cif`.
  * If you want to use ASE atoms method for structure, just copy/paste your `Atoms` info into the part mentioned with "Bulk Structure".
  * If you have CIF file but want to use Atoms method you can use `CIF-to-ASE/ciftoase.py` to convert your CIF files to ASE Atoms.
  * If you use Atoms method, change the name of `gpawsolve.py` to your simulation name like `graphene7x7-Fe-onsite32.py`.
 The naming will be used for naming of all output/result files.
- * If you use CIF file as an input, name of the input file will be used for naming of all output/result files.
+ * If you use CIF file as an geometry, name of the input file will be used for naming of all output/result files.
  * **Performance note:** When you want to use `gpawsolve.py` as a script, you can copy `gpawsolve.py` to your working folder where your config file and input file are ready.
 You must rename `gpawsolve.py` to something else like `gpawsolve1.py` or `gs-graphene.py`, something you like and then you can now run `gpaw -P<core> python gpawsolve1.py <args>` type command.
 Initializing with gpaw command in your system will give you better parallel computing, therefore shorter computation times.
 Initialization with gpaw can not be done when `gpawsolve.py` is used as command, because of the structure of initialization of Gpaw, as we know.
 If you know a solution from the point of view of gpaw-tools, please use issues to discuss or pull request for a solution.

  #### How to run?